-- 1. Choose a platform.
+- 1. Choose a platform and a Python version.
 If your current installation platform does not match one of the recommended platforms, you may want to choose a new platform as your migration target.
 See Choosing a platform below. - 2.
-If you chhose to Install OMERO.server and OMERO.web separately (optionally, you can install both on a single device): It will be preferrable to choose the same platform type for both installations. - 3.
-Once both have been installed, perform an OMERO.server Backup and restore procedure.
+Install OMERO.server and OMERO.web separately.
+Though not necessary, all instructions like OMERO.server and OMERO.web below as well as the main server and web installation pages now assume that the two are in separate installations. - 3.
+Once both have been installed, perform a backup and restore procedure and test your installation against the copy of your data.